 Another route is to replace the salt with your preferred low- or no-sodium salt substitute for a more authentic taste; however, the total sodium will vary depending on what you use.
 Alternatively, you can follow the original recipe but reduce the salt to find your perfect balance between sodium content and flavor.

 Feel free to substitute the homemade hot sauce in this recipe with a low- or no-sodium hot sauce of your choice.
 If you’re in search of recommendations, there are excellent low-sodium hot sauces available.
 However, it’s important to note that traditional buffalo sauce is characterized by its unique blend of aged cayenne peppers, garlic, and butter flavor.
 Opting for a different hot sauce may alter the classic buffalo sauce taste.

 More tips for low-sodium buffalo wings

 With your low-sodium buffalo sauce ready, the next step is the wings.
 Your best bet for controlling sodium is to make the wings from scratch.
 Avoid using store-bought, frozen, pre-made wings, as they often contain added sodium.

 Traditional buffalo wings are generally not breaded, just fried.
 This makes it simpler to keep the sodium content low.
 However, be vigilant when purchasing chicken wings; many frozen options include broth and salt, even if they look unflavored.

 If you prefer breaded boneless buffalo wings, consider making them at home.
 Store-bought frozen strips are typically high in sodium, making homemade the safer choice.

 This recipe offers a way to enjoy flavorful buffalo wings without blowing through your daily sodium intake in one bite.
 Feel free to tweak the ingredients to better align with your dietary restrictions and flavor preferences.
-It’s all about enjoying your favorite spicy treat in a healthier way!
+It’s all about enjoying your favorite spicy treat!